mwaz/yummy-recipies/README.md

 # Contains

-The application contains the user interfaces for the yummy-recipies UML diagrams for the Project
+The application contains the user interfaces for the yummy-recipies,

+UML diagrams for the Project

 The falsk application for yummy-recipies

 #Prerequisites